 My experience with a smart wristband that tracks blood pressure

-Wearing a fitness watch with blood pressure like the Onston fitness tracker for almost a year has transformed my life.
+Wearing a fitness watch with blood pressure like the Onston fitness tracker (currently unavailable) for almost a year has transformed my life.
 Experiencing panic attacks in the past and having a high blood pressure history in my family I always knew the importance of monitoring my blood pressure.
 It has a quite low rating but it has worked for me plus it is worth the price.

 What is the best fitness tracker with blood pressure right now?